maranomynet/es-in-css/README.md

 # es-in-css

-This library serves much of the same purpose as SASS/SCSS, LESS and other CSS preprocessors, but uses plain JavaScript/TypeScript to provide the "programmability" of local variables, mixins, utility functions, etc. etc.
+This library serves much of the same purpose as SASS/SCSS, LESS and other CSS preprocessors, but uses plain JavaScript/TypeScript to provide type-safety and "programmability" with local variables, mixins, utility functions, etc. etc.

 Overall this is a "do less" toolkit with tiny API, that mainly tries to stay out of your way.